Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 ./isql -v MSSQL-PHP

-At the prompt, type "help" to display a list of tables.
-To exit, press return in an empty prompt line.
+At the prompt, enter help to display a list of tables.
+To exit, press Return in an empty prompt line.

-Examples: How to Connect PHP with SQL Server and Retrieve Data
+Examples: How to connect PHP with SQL Server and retrieve data

-The following PHP script accesses a remote SQL Server database, selects and then fetches some test data.
+The following PHP script accesses a remote SQL Server database, selects, and then fetches some test data.
 Use it to check that you can successfully access your SQL Server instance from a PHP script.
-Remember to replace the data_source_name and database username and password placeholders with appropriate values for your database.
+Remember to replace the data_source_name and database user_name and password placeholders with appropriate values for your database.

 To run this script: